 Kevin.
 Programmer and (open source) software enthusiast.
 I prefer statically typed and compiled languages, especially Go.
 I also have a warm heart for C, although I have never really programmed with it.
 C++ is also ok.
-As of late, I’ve grown tired of Java even though I have to admit that’s the language I know best.
+Java is OK I guess, but pretty much verbose.

 This is a collection of small open-source projects I maintain.